-MPI and UPC Users Guide
+MPI Users Guide

 MPI use depends upon the type of MPI being used.
 There are three fundamentally different modes of operation used by these various MPI implementations.

 - Slurm directly launches the tasks and performs initialization of communications through the PMI-1, PMI-2 or PMIx APIs.
 (Supported by most modern MPI implementations.)

 - Slurm creates a resource allocation for the job and then mpirun launches tasks using Slurm's infrastructure (srun).